 complete list of participating campuses for each institute, see the press release.

-The May issue of AAC&U News features integrated global learning at Nebraska Wesleyan University and the latest news about AAC&U meetings, projects, and publications.
-Watch for our next issue of AAC&U News in June.
+The June/July issue of AAC&U News features technology and learning at Wallace State Community College and the latest news about AAC&U meetings, projects, and publications.
+Watch for our next issue of AAC&U News in August.

 Originally published by the National Institute for Learning Outcomes Assessment, this publication provides an in-depth exploration of the latest models for assessing the advanced college-level learning outcomes articulated in the Degree Qualifications Profile (DQP).
 Developed by the Lumina Foundation and released in "beta" form in 2011, the DQP describes the knowledge, skills, and applications that prepare graduates to succeed in the economy, civil society, and their own lives.
 Featuring reflections from two of the primary authors of the DQP, this publication offers guidance to stakeholders on how best to assess learning in relation to the competencies articulated in the DQP.

 AAC&U | 1818 R Street NW, Washington, DC 20009 | (202) 387-3760